Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 I am happy to have learned a lot of computer graphics methods but I am not completely satisfied because if I have more time and especially if I will be able to manage my stress so as not to waste days having stress crises I could have added:

 - Frustum culling to don't draw object outside of the camera view.
-- Shadow map to use it with new object for the space library
+- Shadow map to use it with a new object.
-- PBR to have more realistic textures.
+- PBR to have physically realistic textures.
 - A camera with more complex movements like a camera that moves forward and turns, which does not just teleport.
 - Sounds to have a more alive scene feeling.